xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 ```
 Detach the servo
-:param servo_id: 1-7, None(8), if servo_id is None or 8, will detach all servo
+:param servo_id: 1-7, 8, if servo_id is 8, will detach all servo
 :return: code
 ```